Two Years on the Road

 We’ve rattled our bones and questioned our sanity, only to find ourselves somewhere breathtaking.
 Worth it every time.
 The Jimny may not be comfortable, but it gets us off the main road to find the hidden gems.

-10. Home is wherever we park it.
+10. Home is where we park it.

 Final Thoughts